-During the group classes, we share the kit, but during times like these, you may prefer to bring your own to minimise the chance of cross contamination.
+During the face to face group classes, we share the kit, but during times like these, you may prefer to bring your own to minimise the chance of cross contamination.

 Either way, here are the main pieces of kit we use.
 Because different kit has different names, and I’m sure I don’t always call them by their proper name, I’ll link to examples on Amazon so you can see.
 But bare in mind, I’m not recommending any particular company or brand etc. Feel free to support your local shops and buy the kit there if you want.